Sneha Geetham

-Sneha Geetham is a 2010 Telugu-language coming of age drama film written and directed by Madhura Sreedhar Reddy and produced by Sridhar Lagadapati.
+Sneha Geetham is a 2010 Indian Telugu-language coming of age drama film written and directed by Madhura Sreedhar Reddy and produced by Sridhar Lagadapati.
 It features three pairs Sundeep Kishan, Suhani Kalita, Chaitanya Krishna, Venky Atluri and Shreya Dhanwanthary in lead roles.
+It was a commercial hit at the box office.

 Plot

 Sneha Geetham's main plot revolves around three youngsters Ravi (Venky Atluri), Krishna (Chaitanya Krishna) and Arjun (Sundeep Kishan).
 The movie opens with a beautiful message to youth from the voice over of sensational director V. V. Vinayak stating "Life is a chance, living is a choice.
 So, follow the heart and future is ours."
 Ravi, Krishna, Arjun, Shailu (Shreya Dhanwanthary) and Pooja (Ria) are good friends who study engineering in Nalla Malla Reddy College of Engineering, Hyderabad.
 The movie begins with these five friends introducing themselves to seniors in their first year ragging and progresses to final year campus interviews.

 Ravi lost his parents in his childhood and is brought up in his relative's house.
 Ravi is not interested in working for any company.
 He aspires to become a businessman by starting his own business.
 So, he doesn't attend campus interviews.
 He likes playing chess with I.V.
 Raman (Shankar Melkote) and learns a lot from his experience.
 Shailu is intelligent and she gets selected for a job through campus interview in Voxel IT Company.
 Shailu is upset with the fact that Ravi did not attend campus interview.
 She loves Ravi but she doesn't know if Ravi has same feelings for her too.
 Ravi also likes her but he doesn't express it to her.

 Krishna is batch topper and aspires to become a software engineer.
 He secures a job in IBM in the campus interview.
 He has a simple life policy called '54321' which he defines as 5 Digit Salary, 4 Wheel Car, 3 Bedroom House, 2 Cute Children and 1 Beautiful Wife.
 Pooja gets disturbed with the fact that her parents always fight with each other.
 Even though Pooja's academic performance is just average, she is still offered a job in the campus interview because of her project manager Ajay (Lohit) having special interest in her.
 Krishna and Pooja are deeply in love with each other.

 Arjun is an ardent fan of film director Ram Gopal Varma and wants to become a successful film director.
 He is not interested in engineering, higher studies and campus interview jobs.
 He studies the degree only because his father (A R C Babu) persuades him.
 His mother (Sruthi) understands his aim and supports him to become a film director.